 - To verify the accuracy of the information we receive – we only use your identification details for this purpose.

 - For our business purposes, such as data analysis, audits, developing new products, enhancing, improving, or modifying our website, applications, and services, identifying usage trends, determining the effectiveness of our operations, provision of emergency contact information and expanding our business activities.

-- For recruitment and employment purposes, such as staff management, vehicle management, performance review, training records, attendance records, appointments, removals, personal development, company travel and administration.
+- For recruitment and employment purposes, such as staff management, performance review, training records, attendance records, appointments, removals, personal development, and administration.

 - To make or receive payments, including all types of payments to suppliers, employees, contractors, sub-contractors, and clients.